Charles Schwab vs Betterment in 2026

 Margin

-Margin requirements vary quite a bit depending on the price and type of security.
-Shorting is possible, and leverage begins at $5 per share on short positions ($3 per share on long positions).
+Margin requirements can vary widely by asset type and market value.
+Short selling is available, and leverage begins at $5 per share on short positions ($3 per share on long positions).

 Winner: Schwab